 Year 7 & 8 Intensive Literacy

-Students whose reading assessments indicate they are reading well below expected level will be given four periods of Literacy intervention support per week.
-They will have two periods of Literacy support classes in addition to two periods in lieu of LOTE.
+Students whose reading assessments indicate they are reading well below expected level are enrolled in four periods of literacy intervention support per week.

-Students are also taught writing skills explicitly in Intensive Literacy.
 The traits and mechanics of writing are taught through units on descriptive, narrative, procedural, expository and persuasive writing.
-Intensive Literacy teachers also work collaboratively with the 100 Story Building Organisation to improve student outcomes in writing.
-A Story Hub on the Kings Park campus which was created by a Copperfield College students’ workgroup, works as a creative space for students to focus on writing and creative risk taking.
+In collaboration with the 100 Story Building Organisation, a Story Hub on the Kings Park campus was created by Copperfield College students and works as a creative space for students to focus on writing and creative risk taking.

 Year 7 & 8 Accelerated Literacy